Breastfeeding Plan

 How can I share my breastfeeding goals with hospital staff after delivery and during my hospital stay?

 Breastfeeding success starts before going to the hospital to deliver your baby.
-Taking a breastfeeding class, gathering good information, and building your support team are great steps to feeling prepared.
+Learning the ABCs of breastfeeding, taking a breastfeeding class, gathering good information, and building your support team are great steps to feeling prepared.
+While no one plans to deliver early, looking into how prematurity can affect breastfeeding is something we encourage all prenatal moms to do, just in case.
+Even a late preterm infant (born between 34 and 36 weeks gestation) may require extra breastfeeding support.

 DO: